 This Quarterly Report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act of 1934, as amended (the "Exchange Act"), that are not historical facts, and involve risks and uncertainties that could cause actual results to differ materially from those expected and projected.
-All statements, other than statements of historical fact included in this Quarterly Report including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding the Company's financial position, business strategy and the plans and objectives of management for future operations, are forward-looking statements.
+All statements, other than statements of historical fact included in this Quarterly Report including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding the Company's financial position, business strategy and the plans and objectives of management for future operations, and statements in "Unregistered Sales of Equity Securities and Use of Proceeds" regarding the intended use of proceeds from the Private Placement (as such term is defined below), are forward-looking statements and the expected date of closing of the Private Placement.
 Words such as "expect," "believe," "anticipate," "intend," "estimate," "seek," "may," "might," "plan," "possible," "potential," "should, "would" and similar words and expressions are intended to identify such forward-looking statements.
 Such forward-looking statements relate to future events or future performance, but reflect management's current beliefs, based on information currently available.
 A number of factors could cause actual events, performance or results to differ materially from the events, performance and results discussed in the forward-looking statements.
 For information identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, please refer to the "Risk Factors" section in Part II, Item 1A. of this Quarterly Report, the "Risk Factors" section in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 filed with the SEC on March 25, 2024 (our "Annual Report") and in any more recent filings with the SEC.
 The Company's securities filings can be accessed on the EDGAR section of the SEC's website at www.sec.gov.
-Except as expressly required by applicable securities law, the Company disclaims any intention or obligation to update or revise any forward-looking statements whether
+Except as expressly required by applicable securities law, the Company disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise.